 Lauren R. Hickman, MA, directs the Waldorf Teacher Education Program for Early Childhood, and she is the Early Childhood Department Chair.
 Lauren is a passionate advocate for young children and their families.
 She holds a M.A. in Education from Touro University, an Early Childhood Teaching Diploma from Rudolf Steiner College, a B.A. in International Relations from U.C.
 Davis and an A.A .in Chemistry from American River College.
 An alumna of the Sacramento Waldorf School, she has been a Waldorf Educator for over nineteen years, as a Parent-Infant, Parent-Child, Nursery and Kindergarten Teacher.
 She is a former Waldorf school administrator and has served on several non-profit boards.
 Lauren is an early childhood mentor and a Licensed Preschool Director.
 One of Lauren's particular interests is bringing Waldorf education into everyday life, by teaching parenting classes to homeless mothers, working with at risk families and by bringing festivals, puppetry and storytelling to the greater community.

 *M.A. in Waldorf Education: The Master of Arts in Education with a Concentration in Waldorf Education from Rudolf Steiner College has been reviewed and found acceptable by the Western Association of Schools and Colleges (WASC), by which Rudolf Steiner College was awarded Candidacy for Accreditation as of 3/08/12.
 RSC has institutional approval.
-For further information, please visit www.steinercollege.edu and click on Admissions, College Catalogue.
-See section four of the Catalogue for requirements and course descriptions.
-If you would like one of our faculty or staff to contact you about our MA options, please e-mail email@example.com.
+For further information, please visit Admissions.
+See section four of the Catalog for requirements and course descriptions.
+If you would like one of our faculty or staff to contact you about our MA options, please e-mail firstname.lastname@example.org.